Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Material and Methods

-Fig. \ref{fig:Graphicalimage_vector} shows that the vector-measurement sensor placement problem can be seen as the restriction on the choice of sensor of $\bm{H}_s$ matrix in the sense of (\ref{eq:vec}).
-Similar to the scalar-measurement, the next sensor can be chosen to maximize the determinant of $\bm{C}$ matrix.
-Because the multiple ($s$) rows of $\bm{U}$ matrix are chosen simultaneously by selecting one point in the vector version, the hypervolume of selected row vectors is maximized, instead of the norm of the row vector in the scalar version.
-This hypervolume (square root of $J_i$ in the algorithm) can be simply computed by the Gram-Schmidt-like procedure by multiplying the norm of one row and removing its component from other selected rows in order.
+where $\wedge$ denotes the wedge product of the exterior algebra.
+The definition above recovers the original greedy method when $s=1$.
+This squared hypervolume ($J_i$ in the algorithm) can be simply computed by a Gram-Schmidt-like procedure by multiplying the norm of one row and removing its component from other selected rows in order, without considering the exterior algebra.
 After choosing the sensors, the components of selected row vectors are subtracted from the sensor-candidate matrix and then proceed to the next sensor placement selection.
+This procedure again avoids the selection of the same sensor location.
 The algorithm is summarized in Algorithm \ref{alg:vec}.
-The extension of the convex approximation method\cite{joshi2009sensor} for the vector sensor placement are addressed in the original paper, and it is adopted in present test case.
+The extension of the convex approximation method \cite{joshi2009sensor} for vector sensor placement is addressed in the original paper, and it is adopted in the present test case.